Dr. Eric Cerre’s Extraordinary Pain Relief

 Most people who develop plantar fasciitis are between 40 to 60 years old.

-Trigger Points That May be the Source of Your Plantar Fasciitis
+Trigger Points that May Be the Source of Your Plantar Fasciitis

 Gastrocnemius

-The gastrocnemius is a flat muscle just beneath the skin’s surface.
+• The gastrocnemius is a flat muscle just beneath the skin’s surface.
 It forms most of the calf muscles, and its outline is visible on the lower back of your leg.
 When this muscle is strained, it causes calf tightness that has been known to cause trouble in the lower part of your foot.

 Soleus

-The soleus is a significant muscle located on the deeper part of the back of your lower leg.
+• The soleus is a significant muscle located on the deeper part of the back of your lower leg.
 It originates from the shin bone and attaches to the heel as part of the Achilles tendon and is useful for walking, running, and jumping.
 When an injury occurs to the soleus muscle, the effect may affect the heel bone, causing heel pain.

 Posterior Tibialis

-The posterior tibialis is a tendon made up of strong tissues.
+• The posterior tibialis is a tendon made up of strong tissues.
 It connects the muscles at the back of your calves to the bones inside your foot and provides support when walking.
 If the posterior tibialis tendon becomes dysfunctional, it doesn’t support the foot’s arch, causing plantar fasciitis.

 Hamstring

-Hamstring muscles are three muscles running along the back of the thigh from the hip to slightly below the knee.
+• Hamstring muscles are three muscles running along the back of the thigh from the hip to slightly below the knee.
 These muscles allow you to bend your knee and extend your leg behind your body.
-In many cases, hamstring tightness has been known to cause increased knee flexion, which increases the risk of the plantar fasciitis due to prolonged forefoot loading.
+In many cases, hamstring tightness has been known to cause increased knee flexion, which increases the risk of plantar fasciitis due to prolonged forefoot loading.

-Quandratus Plantae
+Quadratus Plantae

-These muscles all trigger plantar fasciitis.
-When they become too tight, they impact your ankles and the bottom of your feet, leading to pain.
 Our trigger point therapy can help to improve your condition gradually and possibly solve it altogether.
-Contact Dr. Eric Cerre for an in-depth discussion of trigger point injections for your plantar fasciitis.
+Contact Dr. Eric Cerré for an in-depth discussion of trigger point injections for your plantar fasciitis.